To Live (novel): Chapter 10

-As the cultural revolution grows more intense, the red guards punish the team leader and Chunsheng, the magistrate, as "capitalist roaders" accuse them of oppressing and belittling the people and peasants.
-Chunsheng sneaks to meet the Xu's once, and Jiazhen chooses to forgive him and ask him to hang on.
-"You still owe us a life, hold on to your life to repay us."
-Though after a month of torturing, Chunsheng commits to suicide.
+As the Cultural Revolution grows more intense, the Red Guards punish the team leader and Chunsheng, the magistrate, as "capitalist roaders" accuse them of oppressing and belittling the people and peasants.
+Chunsheng sneaks to meet the Xus once, and Jiazhen chooses to forgive him and ask him to hang on, saying "You still owe us a life, hold on to your life to repay us."
+Though after a month of torture, Chunsheng commits suicide.
 After that, Fengxia and Erxi came back to serve old Fugui and Jiazhen.
 Fengxia then gives birth to her first son, Kugen.

 Chapter 11

-Fengxia dies in the delivery room because of hemorrhaging.
+Fengxia dies in the delivery room due to hemorrhaging.
 Soon after that, Jiazhen passes away.
 Fugui moves into town and lives with Kugen and Erxi.
-When Kugen is four years old, Erxi is killed by two slabs of cement.
+When Kugen is four years old, Erxi is killed by two hard slabs of cement.
 Fugui then has to live with his only remaining family—grandson Kugen in the village till Kugen is seven.
-He chokes to death when eating beans.
+He chokes to death while eating beans.
 All by himself, Fugui saves up some money and buys an old ox from the butcher to accompany him, naming it "Fugui".

 Theme

-The philosophy of life
+Philosophy of life

 What people in To Live do throughout their lives is not to fight against tragic fate and suffering or die to prove the greatness and value of their lives; on the contrary, they obey and endure in silence and challenge death by staying alive with determination and glimmer of hope.
 At the end of the story, Fugui ends up with an old ox but still enjoys the rest of his life in peace and calm.
 Surviving from a catalog of misfortunes, Fugui's persistence, and self-relief after tragedies are valuable attitudes Yu Hua sees among ordinary lives.